Frequently Asked Questions

 Over time, companies developed systematic way of complying with environmental, health and safety regulations.
 Corporations began tracking key measures and looking for ways to improve their performance.
 Then, in the 1990s, improvements in data technology management made it easier for an organization to analyze its operations.
 Around that time, corporations began to merge oversight for environmental, health and safety programs through a new management role called EHS.
 The newly appointed leaders, who began their careers in one of the three sub-disciplines, started to create systems to drive EHS progress across all operations.

 Today, with the advent of sustainability, EHS professionals are leading corporate efforts toward sustainability.
 Building on their decades of experience, EHS leaders are striving to meet this challenge, creating systems to reduce energy use, conserve water, and better communicate with stakeholders.
-Indeed, a 2009 NAEM survey found that two-thirds of the sustainability initiatives at member companies are being led or managed by the EHS function.

 Q: What's the difference between individual and corporate membership?